Eremotherium: Diet

 Eremotherium possessed extremely high-crowned teeth, which, however, did not reach the dimensions of those of Megatherium.
 As the teeth lack enamel, this hypsodonty may not be an expression of specialisation on grass as food, unlike mammals with enamel in their teeth.
 The different expression of hypsodonty in the two large ground sloths is probably rather to be sought in adaptation to divergent habitats—more tropical lowlands in Eremotherium and more temperate regions in Megatherium.
 From an anatomical point of view, the only moderately wide snout and the large total chewing surface of the teeth advocate a diet adapted to mixed plant foods.
-The average surface area of all teeth available for chewing food is 11,340 mm², which roughly corresponds to the values of the closely related Megatherium, but clearly exceeds those of the Lestodon, which is also giant but has a much broader snout.
+The average surface area of all teeth available for chewing food is 11,340 mm^{2}, which roughly corresponds to the values of the closely related Megatherium, but clearly exceeds those of the Lestodon, which is also giant but has a much broader snout.
 The latter genus belongs to the more distantly related Mylodontidae and was probably a specialised grazer.
 Moreover, the total purchase area is within the range of variation of present-day elephants, some of which also prefer mixed plant diets.
 Support for this view comes from various isotopic analysis on the teeth of Eremotherium.
 Thus, the animals probably fed on grass in rather open landscapes, but on foliage in largely closed forests.
 Paired stereomicrowear and δ^{13}C analysis suggests that an individual from the Late Pleistocene (34,705-33,947 cal yr BP), of Goiás, Brazil, was a mixed feeder, suggesting a high proportion of shrubs and trees; this is in contrast to the presumed diet from specimens from Northeast Brazil, which had a diet of C_{4} herbaceous plants.
 An E. laurillardi specimen from Belize indicates that during the region's brief wet seasons, the species fed on C_{4} grasses due to them being relatively palatable during such intervals of relative moisture, while a specimen from the Brazilian Intertropical Region reveals that its diet did not change over the course of a year.
 Where E. laurillardi coexisted with Megatherium americanum, as it did in a fossil assemblage found near Pessegueiro Creek in Rio Grande do Sul, δ^{13}C and δ^{18}O measurements show niche partitioning.
 The former consumed predominantly C_{3} plants and drank water depleted in ^{18}O while the latter ate a mix of both C_{3} and C_{4} plants and drank water enriched in ^{18}O.